AsraaAyoub/learn-node-postgres/README.md

 ## Connecting to your database

-We need to tell our Node server how to send requests to our database. [`node-postgres`](https://node-postgres.com/) is a library for connecting to and querying a PostgreSQL database.
+We need to tell our server how to send requests to our database. [`node-postgres`](https://node-postgres.com/) is a library for connecting to and querying a PostgreSQL database.

 ```sh
 npm install pg